 Because Christians are called to be in the world, live in the world and not be a product of the world according to the prayers offered by Christ for believers when He said,

 9 I pray for them: I pray not for the world, but for them which thou hast given me; for they are thine.
 10 And all mine are thine, and thine are mine; and I am glorified in them.
 11 And now I am no more in the world, but these are in the world, and I come to thee.
 Holy Father, keep through thine own name those whom thou hast given me, that they may be one, as we are.
 12 While I was with them in the world, I kept them in thy name: those that thou gavest me I have kept, and none of them is lost, but the son of perdition; that the scripture might be fulfilled.
 13 And now come I to thee; and these things I speak in the world, that they might have my joy fulfilled in themselves.
 14 I have given them thy word; and the world hath hated them, because they are not of the world, even as I am not of the world.

-This means that unless Christians live lives so devoted to God in holiness, they are going to struggle in many areas of their lives whilst giving entrance and unwittingly permission to the works of Satan to take place in their lives leading to them being impoverished and ravished by the powers of darkness.
-The final state of contact with the works and powers of darkness is terrible for any Christian ensnared.
+This means that unless Christians live lives so devoted to God in holiness (separated unto Him), they are going to struggle in many areas of their lives.
+Whilst they also give entrance and unwittingly permit the works of Satan to take place in their lives, in the process of time they become spiritually impoverished and ravished by the powers of darkness.
+The final state of contact with the works and powers of darkness is terrible for any Christian already ensnared.